Jorstors/PageSense/README.md

   <a href="https://www.pagesense.co/">
     <img src="public/Title-WOB.png" alt="PageSense Logo" width="400">
   </a>
-  <h2>A landing-page auditing tool.
+  <h2>An intelligent website auditing platform with user dashboard
 </div>

-#### PageSense is an intelligent website auditing platform that uses AI to analyze landing pages and provide actionable conversion optimization recommendations.
-Built with Next.js 15 and powered by OpenAI, it generates comprehensive PDF reports and delivers them via email.
+#### PageSense is an AI-powered website auditing platform that analyzes landing pages and provides actionable conversion optimization recommendations.
+Built with Next.js 15 and powered by OpenAI, it generates comprehensive reports that users can access from their personal dashboard.

 <div align="center">